 The benefit of breast thermography is that it offers the opportunity of earlier detection of breast disease than has been possible through breast self examination, doctor examination or mammography alone.

-Thermography can detect the subtle physiologic changes that happen as pre-cursors to structural formations that can take years to form such as tumors which are then "structural enough" to be detectable by a test of structure, for example, X-ray, CT scans, ultrasound and MRI.
-With early warnings of abnormalities, it's the ultimate prevention tool.
+Thermography can detect the subtle physiologic changes that happen as pre-cursors to structural formations (structures such as tumors can take years to form).
+With early warnings of thermal abnormalities, medical thermography is the ultimate prevention tool.

 Good thermal symmetry with no suspicious vascular patterns or significant thermal findings.